workstaffhq/helpcenter/docs/managers/customize/remuneration.md

 Once you input values in the chosen options, they will automatically be applied to shifts when the specified conditions are fulfilled.

 ![Remuneration](Images/remuneration-settings.png)

+## Standard Pay Rates

+Standard pay rates will apply to all your staff when no [specific pay rate](../staff/rate-per-skill.md) is set in their profiles.
+Individual rates set for workers will always take precedence over the standard rates.